Yearly Archives: 2020

 OCA Members Robert Thomas and Katie Gray To Present at the CLE International Eminent Domain Conference in Denver

 For the past 22 years, CLE International has sponsored presentations by the most knowledgeable and experienced eminent domain professionals.
 This year will be no exception!
 During a two-day virtual Conference to be held on September 24-25, the industry’s leading experts and attorneys in eminent domain, relocation, appraisals, and land planning will present on a variety of timely topics.
-Owners’ Counsel of America’s Hawaii Member, Robert Thomas, Owner’s Counsel’s Executive Director, Leslie Fields, and Glenn Roper with the Pacific Legal Foundation will all participate in a panel discussion on the landmark Knick case.
+Owners’ Counsel of America’s Hawaii Member, Robert Thomas, Owner’s Counsel’s Executive Director, and Glenn Roper with the Pacific Legal Foundation will all participate in a panel discussion on the landmark Knick case.
 Further, Katie Gray, an affiliate member with Owners’ Counsel of America and an associate with Faegre Drinker & Biddle will present on Oil and Gas Assets in Eminent Domain.
 For more information about the conference and how to register, click here.

 Read More